FAQs for web design, SEO, hosting, etc

 How much does a website cost to build and maintain? ⇨

-A cheap web designer is likely to cut corners which could result in your website being slow, poorly displayed on mobiles, difficult to find in search engine results, and if it goes wrong you might need to hire someone with experience to fix it.
-That might cost you more than your cheap website cost you in the first place, and in the mean time you might be stuck with a website which doesn't work.
+A cheap web designer is more likely to cut corners which could result in your website being slow, poorly displayed on mobiles, difficult to find in search engine results, and if it goes wrong you might need to hire someone with experience to fix it.

 Read more about web design costs before you commit.
 You might be glad you did!